Bullying Prevention Plan

 School Bullying Prevention and Equity & Inclusive Goals(s):

-- We will participate in the OPHEA Healthy Schools Certification and The Umbrella Project with a focus on mental health and wellbeing.
+- We will participate in the OPHEA Healthy Schools Certification with a focus on mental health and wellbeing.

 - We will educate both students and our school community on the difference between bullying and social conflict.